pyrocko/pyrocko/doc/source/install/packages/index.rst

 Python package manager installations
 ------------------------------------

-We provide pre-compiled Anaconda and pip packages for use with Python 3, running on X86_64 Linux, Mac OS X and Windows.
+We provide pre-compiled conda and pip packages for use with Python 3, running on X86_64 Linux, Mac OS X and Windows.
 As a fallback for other systems and platforms we provide pip source packages which are compiled during installation with pip.